temach/reports/LS-Lab-3-monitoring.md

-The alerts for RAM and storage are already configured.
+The alerts for RAM and storage are configured.
 Below is an example graph for disk io performace:

 ![Selection_013](LS-Lab-3-monitoring.assets/Selection_013.png)